zipvilization/Zipvilization/world/solumtools/index.md

 Observable economic flows do not determine which political structures will emerge.

-Future alliances, conflicts or institutions cannot be inferred as facts before the relevant mechanics and state exist.
+Future alliances, conflicts, institutions, cultures, or centers of influence cannot be exposed as facts before the relevant mechanics and state exist.

 Civilization remains emergent.

-SolumTools gives us better evidence with which to understand it.
+SolumTools gives us evidence with which to understand it.

 It does not eliminate uncertainty.